 • Finally, roll up the tent.

 It is very important to clean a tent after any camping trip.
-This is especially due to the fact that many at times thy are exposed to fine dust, tree sap, sand and bird droppings.
+This is especially due to the fact that many times they are exposed to fine dust, tree sap, sand, and bird droppings.

 A tent will generally require a basic cleaning procedure.
 Always use a soft sponge, cold water, and a non-detergent soap to gently cleanse the dirty parts.
 Avoid household soaps since most of them are perfumed, this attracts insects and rodents.

 Another precautionary measure to keep in mind, it should not be cleaned using machines since this can stretch or rip the fabric.

 Prior to storing it, make sure it is completely dry.
 Any moisture in it will do all the harm; from growing mildew to producing a terrible smell and damaging the waterproof coating.

 Finally, store it in a cool and dry place.
 The fabric should be able to breathe therefore a mesh bag or an old pillowcase can be the ideal storage.

 The life expectancy of a tent is generally determined by how well it is cared for and the conditions of the camping sites.
 It can last for years when taken good care of.

-As living out some essentials while going for a camp can easily spoil the experience, it is advisable to carry only around 20 to 30 percent of your total weight.
+As living out some essentials while going to a camp can easily spoil the experience, it is advisable to carry only around 20 to 30 percent of your total weight.
 This is due to the fact that camping or hiking will encompass a lot of moving around.
-In case of uncertainty, always research on packing a tent to avoid back strain.
+In case of uncertainty, always research packing a tent to avoid back strain.